lughnoone/Notes/Tomb.md

 tomb slam all
 ```
 ## Other information
-The size of a Tomb can be increase on demand, keys can be stored in images (steganography), or even exported to a physical form like a QR code (see bury, exhume, engrave).
+The size of a Tomb can be increased on demand, keys can be stored in images (steganography), or even exported to a physical form like a QR code (see bury, exhume, engrave).
 Finally, keys or Tombs can be used on/from remote locations.